kasirimo/Rimoz-Dentist/README.md

 # About
 // Paragraph Text
 We are a dental clinic located in Kenya, we offer various services according to your need.
 We care for our clients dental problems and offer reliable treatment for them

+## Services Section
+Three-column layout
+Background image where there's an overlay light blue color linear-gradient One call to action for view more